nim-lang/website/jekyll/_posts/2018-12-31-version-0192-released.md

 version 0.19.2, is now available.
 Nim is a systems programming language that focuses on performance, portability and expressiveness.

-This is a bugfix release of version 0.19.0.
-No new features or breaking changes.
+This is mostly a bugfix release of version 0.19.0.
+It adds RISC-V support and there are no breaking changes.
 The most important bugfixes are:

 - ``spawn`` can handle the empty seqs/strings that are internally